The while

 This while

-loop runs as long as the value of counter
+loop runs while the value of counter

 is less than or equal to 10.
 In each iteration, the current value of counter

-is printed and then incremented by 1.
+is printed, and then it is incremented by 1.

 In this example, a while